aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 ---
-description: The Zilla gRPC Kafka Proxy Zilla lets you define and expose gRPC services from protobuf files.
+description: The Zilla gRPC Kafka Proxy lets you implement gRPC service definitions from protobuf files to consume and produce messages from Kafka topics.
 prev: false
 next: /tutorials/grpc/grpc-intro.md
 ---

 # gRPC Kafka Proxy

-The Zilla gRPC Kafka Proxy Zilla lets you define and expose gRPC services from protobuf files.
+The Zilla gRPC Kafka Proxy lets you implement gRPC service definitions from protobuf files to consume and produce messages from Kafka topics.

 A service methods request and response messages are routed on and off of Kafka.
-Both the gRPC client and server can communicate as if they are talking to each other with Zilla taking care of the rest.
+Zilla can act as the server delivering messages to a Kafka topic or fanout messages from a topic to running gRPC services.
+Additionally, Zilla can sit on the critical path between a gRPC client and server.
+They can communicate as if they are talking to each other with Zilla proxying the messages through Kafka.

 ## Correlated Request-Response